skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 instead of the feed url domain, which can often undercount hosts that offer custom domains.

 Let's now take a look at the tracking services themselves.
 Of the new episodes that were published in June, how many of them included one or more of these tracking services?
-Some episodes had as many as *eight* of these redirecting trackers!
+Some episodes had as many as *ten* of these redirecting trackers!

 *Note we can only observe "client-side" trackers.
 There are other podcast analytics services such as {{< a "https://www.tritondigital.com/solutions/audience-measurement" "Triton Digital" >}} that receive private request logs